C code unit testing on a shoestring

 An automatic criterion produces the expected output independently (like by a different algorithm of computations or as pre-tabulated values) and programmatically compares the result of the test case execution with the expected result.
 The pass/fail info should be printed with the test case output and propagate up to test and test set summary result.

-Plain-text output is of particular interest for code coverage analysis.
+Plain-text output is of particular interest for test coverage analysis.

 As discussed earlier, if your code consists only of if/else statements, 100% code coverage is achieved if controlling expressions in all if statements have been both true and false.
 Similarly, if your code doesn’t use the switch statement, 100% code coverage is achieved if controlling expressions in all if,while and for statements have been both true and false, provided that there is no unreachable (dead) code.
 If there is, the compiler (or at least Lint) should inform you about that.